Duties and Responsibilities

 Minimum Requirements:

-· Bilingual (Spanish/English) communication skills (preferred but not mandatory)
+· Bilingual communication skills (preferred but not mandatory)

 · Must be 18 years or older with a high school diploma or equivalent.